Best Workflow Automation: Platform Engineers 2026

 What is the actual cost of self-hosted n8n at scale?

-Software cost is zero — Community Edition is free with no execution cap and no workflow cap.
-Infrastructure cost depends on workload: a small Hetzner VPS at £5-15/month handles thousands of executions; a queue-mode setup with Redis + worker replicas + managed Postgres scales to tens of thousands of concurrent executions for under £200/month.
-The hidden cost is operational: you own backup strategy, monitoring, patch cadence (especially after the Q1 2026 CVE cluster — four critical RCEs including Ni8mare and CVE-2026-33660), and credential management.
-Self-host n8n Enterprise license unlocks SSO, audit logs and external secrets vaults but adds licensing cost — pricing is custom and quote-only.
+Software cost is zero — Community Edition is free and uncapped.
+Infrastructure cost is workload-dependent: a small VPS at £5-15/month handles thousands of executions; a queue-mode setup with Redis, worker replicas, and managed Postgres scales to tens of thousands of concurrent executions for under £200/month.
+The hidden cost is operational: you own backup strategy, monitoring, patch cadence, and credential management.
+Self-host n8n Enterprise licensing unlocks SSO, audit logs, and external secrets vaults — custom, quote-only pricing.

 Why do Zapier and Lindy score so low for Platform Engineers?